-- 2) It is your responsibility to read the syllabus and other information provided by the instructor, and to follow the instructions contained therein. - 3) If you fail to submit assignment(s) or tests on time, the instructor has the option of not accepting the late work!
+- 1) This is not a self-paced course; it requires weekly interaction with the class and the instructor. - 2) It is your responsibility to read the syllabus and other information provided by the instructor, and to follow the instructions contained therein. - 3) If you fail to submit assignment(s) or tests on time, the instructor has the option of not accepting the late work!
 If the instructor accepts late work, 20 points per day penalty will apply for any assignment, for a maximum time of 5 days.
 Additional deductions may apply based on meeting the requirements of the assignment.
-No assignment will be accepted after 5 days unless the instructor deems special circumstances apply and will grade at his/her discretion. - 4) You should make every effort to stay on track with the assignments, as it is very difficult to "play catch-up." - 5) If for any reason you should fall behind in their work, (illness, accident, temporary duty, etc.) contact the instructor immediately. - 6) You must complete exams/papers and assignments prior to the end of the scheduled Term (final exam), or risk being graded zero for that work and run the risk of failure of the course. - 7) All forms of communication between students and course instructors will be conducted at a professional level.
+No assignment will be accepted after 5 days. - 4) You should make every effort to stay on track with the assignments, as it is very difficult to "play catch-up." - 5) If for any reason you should fall behind in their work, (illness, accident, temporary duty, etc.) contact the instructor immediately. - 6) You must complete exams/papers and assignments prior to the end of the scheduled term, or risk being graded zero for that work and run the risk of failure of the course. - 7) All forms of communication between students and course instructors will be conducted at a professional level.
 Profanity, threats of violence, or acts of physical or verbal intimidation will not be tolerated.
 Failure to maintain a professional demeanor during all interactions will result in security being alerted and may result in course failure or academic suspension.
 There will be no second chances for being disruptive or disrespectful in words or actions during class. - 8) Students who are found to have violated any of the behavioral expectations outlined in the syllabus will be subject to disciplinary action.
 Penalties may include but are not limited to failure on the assignment, failure in the course, suspension from the program or expulsion from the school.
-Penalties may include referral to the Dean of Student Services for prompt adjudication and may result in dismissal from class, a failing grade for the course, or other relevant penalties.
-There is zero tolerance for academic dishonesty or unprofessional behavior in this course. - 9) At times, life situations occur where you will need to make hard choices between getting a good grade in a course (and even finishing it) and other priorities in your life, such as a job, family, etc. It is up to each student to make those choices.
+There is zero tolerance for academic dishonesty or unprofessional behavior in this course.

+- 9) The minimum penalty for behavior violations is failure in the course. - 10) At times, life situations occur where you will need to make hard choices between getting a good grade in a course (and even finishing it) and other priorities in your life, such as a job, family, etc. It is up to each student to make those choices.
 Occasionally, one will have to make the commendable choice that job or family must take priority and then live with the consequences that has on your studies and GPA.
-The College has an ethical obligation to ensure that a level playing field is provided for all students, so those who make the hard choices don't get short changed by students who ask for extra time to get their school work done when they haven't made those hard choices.

-10) Extensions/Incompletes are NOT a right, but a VERY RARE exception that are granted only in the most extraordinary of situations.
+The College has an ethical obligation to ensure that a level playing field is provided for all students, so those who make the hard choices don't get short changed by students who ask for extra time to get their school work done when they haven't made those hard choices. - 11) Extensions/Incompletes are NOT a right, but a VERY RARE exception that are granted only in the most extraordinary of situations.
 If you feel that you will require an extension/incomplete (again, the exception, not the rule), it is your responsibility to contact the instructor BEFORE THE END OF THE COURSE and make this request.
 In most cases, written third party documentation will be required to support your request.
 It is at the discretion of the instructor whether an extension/incomplete will be granted and for what length of time it will be granted, with an absolute maximum extension period of 90 days.